The top Spanish restaurants in Barcelona listed for you

 Gorría.
 The list of Spanish restaurants in Barcelona wouldn’t be complete without a good Basque restaurant, as the Basque Country is one of the most appreaciate Spanish cuisines worldwide.
 Aside from the popular pintxos (tapas served on a slice of bread) that you can find in many Basque tapas bars, you need to try the real Basque recipes at this restaurant.
 Fish is the king here, specially cod and hake.

-But wait!
-Where can you try the real Valencian Paella?
-Share this post to discover it:
+AND BONUS!
+Where can you try the real Valencian Paella:

 Arrosseria Xàtiva.
 Did you know paella is original from the region of Valencia?
 And that purists consider that seafood paella is just a touristy version of the real thing?
 According to them, the real paella includes rabbit and beans.
 If you are curious about it, you’ll find it in the district of Gracia, where this restaurant has been open for over 10 years.
 And if rabbit isn’t really your thing, don’t worry: they offer upto 27 more specialties of paella and rice.
 This is one of the top Barcelona restaurants for paella!